 The Technion’s Faculty of Biology is conducting cutting-edge research:

-At our Faculty, postgraduate students and top undergraduate students in their third year participate in research activity in the Faculty labs.
+At our Faculty, postgraduate students and top undergraduate students in their third year participating in research activity in the Faculty labs.

 Our Faculty conducts research in such fields as: